-A: Most normal sized residential jobs require two days to complete - one day to tear out and one day to pour new concrete.
-This is typical for regular concrete pours.
+A: Most normal sized residential jobs require two days to complete for regular concrete- one day to tear out and one day to pour new concrete followed by clean up.
 For decorative concrete, it could take an additional day or two as we need to return to power wash the project.
 After it dries, we can then seal it to complete the project.
 For more complex projects, it will require additional time.

 Q: What is the purpose of the lines that you saw cut into the concrete?

 A: The lines are called control joints and the purpose is to try to control any future cracks.
 Though we cannot guarantee that your concrete will not crack, the control joints will help relieve any tension within the concrete and if any cracks form, it will hopefully stop at the joints.
 There are other preventative measures that can used for your project, please do not hesitate to ask about them while we are quoting your project.